Merrell Trail Glove 5 Review

 Instead, the Trail Glove makes use of a particularly sticky rubber over the forefoot, and well-designed lugs across the outsole.
 The 3mm lugs resemble the teeth of a chainsaw blade, and switch directions at the midsole — a thoughtful design concept that increases grip on the way up, and braking ability on the way down.

-As more of a minimalist, rather than barefoot design, Trail Glove is one of the most versatile shoes in our review.
-On trails, the shoe easily adapted to terrain spanning from desert to alpine; it did a nice job of keeping our feet protected from below from roots and rocks, and above from rain.
-Its lightweight and low-profile, zero-drop platform was nearly equally comfortable over miles of pavement.
+As more of a minimalist, rather than barefoot design, the Trail Glove is one of the most versatile shoes in our review.
+On trails, the shoe easily adapts to terrain spanning from desert to alpine; it does a nice job of keeping the feet protected from below from roots and rocks, and above from rain.
+The lightweight and low-profile zero-drop platform is nearly equally comfortable over miles of pavement.

-The Trail Glove's best attributes are breathability and stability, also making it a great option for the gym.
+The best attributes of the Trail Glove are breathability and stability, also making it a great option for the gym.
 For those looking to switch from conventional to more minimalist running shoes, the combination of an 11.5mm stack height and 3mm of cushion in the insole helps make the transition in this shoe a little more manageable.